strdco/scan.datasatsto.se/README.md

   }
 }
 ```
-Basic authentication; use anything in the username field, and your API key in the password.
+Use basic authentication; anything goes in the username field, use your API key as the password.

 # Want to contribute?

 Pull request welcome.
-My [DMs are open](https://twitter.com/dhmacher).
+My [DMs are open](https://twitter.com/dhmacher), or create a new issue in the repo.